beefkknd/agent_sandbox/README.md

 [Orchestrator]: New Task Created: Get the geographical coordinates for the Port of Miami.

    [Assistant] Task: "Get the geographical coordinates for the Port of Miami."
-Key 'additionalProperties' is not supported in schema, ignoring
    [Assistant]: Calling tool(s): get_all_elastic_indices
       [Tool: get_all_elastic_indices] Executed

    [Assistant] Task: "Get the geographical coordinates for the Port of Miami."
-Key 'additionalProperties' is not supported in schema, ignoring
    [Assistant]: Calling tool(s): get_elastic_index_mapping
       [Tool: get_elastic_index_mapping] Executed

    [Assistant] Task: "Get the geographical coordinates for the Port of Miami."
-Key 'additionalProperties' is not supported in schema, ignoring
    [Assistant]: Calling tool(s): run_elastic_query
       [Tool: run_elastic_query] Executed

    [Assistant] Task: "Get the geographical coordinates for the Port of Miami."
-Key 'additionalProperties' is not supported in schema, ignoring
    [Assistant]: Reaching a final answer.
    [Consolidator] Task: "Get the geographical coordinates for the Port of Miami."
    [Consolidator]: storing final answer...